Maggomann/filament-tournament-league-administration/README.md

 Make sure you have installed the admin panel before you continue with the installation.
 You can check the [documentation here](https://filamentphp.com/docs/2.x/admin/installation)

 An event and tournament management plugin for the [Filament Admin Panel v2.x](https://filamentphp.com/docs/2.x/admin/installation), intended for dart clubs in the first implementation.
 Here you can manage clubs, teams, matches, players and match days including score tables.
-More detailed information can be found later in the documentation yet to be implemented.
+More detailed information can be found later in the [documentation](https://maggomann.github.io/filament-tournament-league-administration/).

 ## Installation